bevuta/teletrofono/README.md

 cp config.example.clj config.clj
 ```

+The `config.example.clj` contains all configuration options with
+documentation as code comments.
+Please look there for a explanation of
+the options.

 You can now run leiningen with the unit-test namespace and pipe stderr
 and stdout into seperate files.